talamoig/glpienc/README.md

 `my-hostname` only.
 This is an useful option since puppet uses FQDN while maybe you don't keep the FQDN inside GLPI (tipical inside a single domain case).

+*glpienc* has also a fallback mechanism, ie. every time it is invoked if it can access the GLPI database will make a copy of it on a SQLite database file.
+It will not copy everything but just the *yaml* associated to a host.
+So, as soon as it cannot access the GLPI database, *glpienc* will fallback to the SQLite database for retrieving the hosts yaml.

 To install inside puppet:

     class {'glpienc':